Water in Your Oil Tank – What to do about it?

 Water freezes at just 0°C. If your fuel is contaminated with water, during the winter months, it can freeze and create ice crystals that act like any other hard particulate.
 These can create wear in fuel systems, cause blockages in fuel filters, and exacerbate existing corrosion damage by expanding inside larger cracks.

 A filter’s role is to protect the engine by preventing hard particulates from passing through.
-But engines and filters cannot distinguish between sediment and ice, so problems caused by ice can be tricky to correctly identify as the ice will melt long before a lab inspection.
+But engines and filters cannot distinguish between sediment and ice, so problems caused by ice can be tricky to identify correctly as the ice will melt long before a lab inspection.

 Angry abrasion